 Building a Better Blogroll: Dynamic Fun with SimplePie and jQuery.
 A traditional blogroll is a simple list of other sites, often in the sidebar, that are related, owned by, or otherwise friendly to the home site.

 In order to make sure visitors can properly navigate through the website.
 One of the biggest challenge web designers and developers faced is to integrate a simple and nice tab navigation that not only don’t confuse, but helps visitors easily understand where they should be clicking.
-Whether you are running a website or blog, tab navigation is probably one of the element that helps drives traffic to internal pages.
 Control.Tabs : Unobtrusive CSS tabs for Prototype.
 Unobtrusive CSS tabs for Prototype.

 I've used it recently to build a couple of tabbed "widgets".
 One here on CSS-Tricks in the sidebar to show Script & Style links, Featured Posts, and Popular Posts.
 Just kind of a fun way to show lots of content in a small area.
 I also used it on an article for NETTUTS for a similar purpose.
 Both of these examples use the Coda Slider pretty much "out of the box".
 View Demo Download Files Functionality Checklist Like I said, the Coda Slider was 90% there already.